Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Introduction

+Beyond scalability, we establish theoretical guarantees for our approach.
+We prove that the pseudo-posterior concentrates around the true posterior as the sample size increases.
+Moreover, Theorem \ref{thm:main} establishes the consistency of our algorithms, ensuring recovery of the true graph as both the sample size and the number of MCMC iterations grow.
+The theoretical guarantees we establish are general, applying not only to our proposed algorithms but to any MCMC procedure that targets the pseudo-posterior.
+In addition, our framework provides uncertainty quantification through edge inclusion probabilities and other graph characteristics, as illustrated in Section \ref{sec:application}.
+It can also incorporate prior knowledge about the graph structure, making the method adaptable to diverse applications.

-To demonstrate the computational efficiency and graph recovery precision of our proposed MCMC-based search algorithms, we refer to Figure \ref{fig:fig1}.
-This plot presents the convergence of the Area Under the Precision-Recall Curve (AUC-PR) over running time for our proposed MCMC-based algorithms (BD-MPL and RJ-MPL) compared with state-of-the-art Bayesian methods.
-This simulation is for a \textsf{\textsf{Cluster}} graph structure with 1000 nodes, an edge density of 0.5\%, and 1050 observations.
-This visualization is part of our extensive simulation study in Section \ref{sec:simulation}.
-The figure clearly shows the significantly faster convergence of our proposed MCMC-based algorithm (BD-MPL) compared to leading Bayesian methods, such as the SS method \citep{wang15}, the BD method \citep{mohammadi2015bayesianStructure, mohammadi2023accelerating}, and the B-CONCORD method \citep{jalali2020b}.
-The plot indicates that the BD-MPL algorithm quickly achieves impressive AUC-PR values (exceeding 0.8) in less than 10 minutes.
-In contrast, the B-CONCORD algorithm takes around half an hour to reach a decent AUC-PR and fails to reach a comparable level even over one day.
-The SS algorithm requires an entire day to reach a reasonable AUC-PR and still does not achieve a comparable level.
-The BD algorithm struggles with such large-scale graphs, remaining near an AUC-PR of approximately 0.0 even after a couple of days.
+Complementing our theoretical results, we present an extensive simulation study in Section \ref{sec:simulation} to assess the practical performance of our proposed algorithms and compare them with the state-of-the-art Bayesian structure learning methods for GGMs.
+To highlight improvements in computational efficiency and graph recovery accuracy, Figure \ref{fig:fig1} shows the convergence of the Area Under the Precision-Recall Curve (AUC-PR) over running time for our proposed algorithms (BD-MPL and RJ-MPL), alongside leading alternatives: the spike-and-slab (SS) method \citep{wang15}, the birth-death (BD) algorithm \citep{mohammadi2015bayesianStructure, mohammadi2023accelerating}, and the B-CONCORD (B-CON) method \citep{jalali2020b}.
+The simulation is based on a \textsf{Cluster} graph with 1,000 nodes, an edge density of 0.5\%, and 1050 observations.
+The results demonstrate the superior convergence speed of our BD-MPL algorithm, which achieves an AUC-PR above 0.8 in under 10 minutes.
+In comparison, the B-CON algorithm requires approximately 30 minutes to reach a moderate AUC-PR and fails to match BD-MPL’s performance even after one full day.
+The SS method also takes nearly a day to achieve a reasonable AUC-PR, but still lags in overall accuracy.
+The BD algorithm, by contrast, struggles considerably in this large-scale setting, remaining near an AUC-PR of 0.0 even after several days of computation.